-We present here arguments in favor of the existence of the most lightest lepton and its neutrino.
-This new family with a fourth lepton flavour in the first turn must uncover so far unobserved universal properties of matter.
-The unity of their laws predicts the flavour symmetrical schemes for the decays of the electron and the proton.
-Thereby, it admits the new modes in the decays of the muon, tau lepton and the neutron.
-At the same time, in all these transitions no conservation laws are violated, confirming the availability in nature of a place for an additivity of mass.
+We present here arguments in favor of the existence of the lightest lepton and its neutrino.
+This new family with a fourth lepton flavor uncovered so far unobserved universal properties of matter.
+The unity of the laws of their nature admits the flavor symmetrical decays of the electron and proton.
+Thereby, it predicts the new modes in the decays of the muon, tau lepton and neutron.
+At the same time, in all these transitions, no conservation laws are violated, confirming the availability in nature of a place for an additivity of mass.

-The unity of the symmetry laws establishes in nature a highly important connection between the different spin states of each of all types of massive fermions.
-Such a principle regardless of what is the mechanism of the flavour symmetrical mode of the neutrino oscillation \cite{1}, may be interpreted as a regularity criterion of unification of fermions at the new level that to any type of the left (right)-handed lepton corresponds a kind of polarized neutrino \cite{2}.
-This unites all particles of the same leptonic families in a unified whole \cite{3}.
-Then it is possible, for example, to define the family structure of leptons in the presence not only of the left-handed but also of the right-handed doublets \cite{4}.
+{\bf 1.
+Introduction} The unity of symmetry laws establishes in nature a highly important connection between the different spin states of each of all types of neutrinos.
+Such a principle, regardless of what is the mechanism of a flavor symmetrical mode of neutrino oscillation [1], must be considered as a criterion for unification of fermions at the new level [2] that to any type of the left (right)-handed lepton corresponds a kind of neutrino.
+This gives the possibility to define [3,4] the family structure of leptons in the presence not only of the left-handed but also of the right-handed doublets.
 They may be written as

-Such a presentation is based logically on the question as to what is the value of masses of so far unknown families of leptons \cite{5,6}.
+Such a presentation is based logically on the question as to what is the value of masses of so far unknown [5,6] families of leptons.

-Each family of the known leptons of different components has his a self flavour \cite{7,8}.
-Therefore, at a given stage, it should be characterized any particle by the three $(l=e,$ $\mu,$ $\tau.)$ lepton flavours:
+Each family of the known types of leptons has [7,8] his own flavor.
+Therefore, it should at a given stage be characterized any particle by the three $(l=e,$ $\mu,$ $\tau,...)$ lepton flavors:

 Conservation both of full lepton number